The oriented chromatic number of random graphs of bounded degree: Properties of Doubly Regular Tournaments

 \section{Properties of Doubly Regular Tournaments}

 In this section we develop several results regarding Kronecker products of tournaments with nice properties.

-Doubly-regular tournaments were introduced by Brown and Reid~\cite{RB72}. \begin{definition} A tournament $T$ is said to be \emph{doubly-regular} if{f} there are integers $k, \ell$ so that for every $v \in V(T)$, $\deg^+(v) = k$ and for every pair of vertices $v, w$, $|N^+(v) \cap N^+(w)| = \ell$. \end{definition} Brown and Reid~\cite{RB72} note that if $T$ is a doubly-regular tournament of order $n$, then $n \equiv 3 \pmod{4}$, $k = \frac{n-1}{2}$ and $\ell = \frac{n-3}{4}$.
-They further relate the existence of a tournament of order $n$ to the existence of a `skew Hadamard matrix' of order $n+1$.
+Doubly regular tournaments were introduced by Brown and Reid~\cite{RB72}. \begin{definition} A tournament $T$ is said to be \emph{doubly regular} if{f} there are integers $k, \ell$ so that for every $v \in V(T)$, $\deg^+(v) = k$ and for every pair of vertices $v, w$, $|N^+(v) \cap N^+(w)| = \ell$. \end{definition} Brown and Reid~\cite{RB72} note that if $T$ is a doubly regular tournament of order $n$, then $n \equiv 3 \pmod{4}$, $k = \frac{n-1}{2}$ and $\ell = \frac{n-3}{4}$.
+They further relate the existence of a doubly regular tournament of order $n$ to the existence of a `skew Hadamard matrix' of order $n+1$.
 A recent survey on the existence of skew-Hadamard matrices was given by Koukouvinos and Stylianou~\cite{KS08}.
-A special case of a doubly regular tournament are the `Paley tournaments' (see, eg~\cite{Hall86}).
+A special case of a doubly regular tournament are the `Paley tournaments' (see e.g.~\cite{Ha86}).
 For each prime $q \equiv 3 \mod 4$, the \emph{Paley} tournament $T_q$ is defined on vertex set $\mathbb{F}_q$ by directing the edge $\{u,v\}$ from $u$ to $v$ if{f} $(v-u)$ is a square modulo $q$ and otherwise directing it from $v$ to $u$.
 Standard number theoretic arguments give that exactly one of $v-u, u-v \in (\mathbb{F}_q^\times)^2$, so the direction is well-defined, and as

 we see that $T_q$ satisfies $d^+(v) = d^-(v) = \frac{q-1}{2}$ for every $v \in V(T_q)$.
-As shown in~\cite{Hall86}, for each pair of distinct vertices $u,v \in V(T_q)$, there are exactly $\frac{k-3}{4}$ vertices $w$ that satisfy $u \to w$ and $v \to w$.
+As shown in~\cite{Ha86}, for each pair of distinct vertices $u,v \in V(T_q)$, there are exactly $\frac{q-3}{4}$ vertices $w$ that satisfy $u \to w$ and $v \to w$.

-\begin{lemma} Let $T$ be doubly-regular tournament with $k$ vertices.
+\begin{lemma} Let $T$ be doubly regular tournament with $k$ vertices.
 Then if $u \to v$, the number of oriented triangles containing the edge $u$--$v$ paths of length two in each possible orientation is given in the table below:

 \end{lemma}